 Run WebStorm for the first time

-Run the WebStorm app in the Applications directory, from Launchpad, or from Spotlight.
+Run the WebStorm app from the Applications directory, Launchpad, or Spotlight.

 For information about running WebStorm from the command line, see Command-line interface.

-If necessary, download and install additional plugins that are not bundled with the IDE from the WebStorm plugins repository.
+Click Plugins in the left-hand pane and download and install additional plugins from the WebStorm plugins repository.

 Start a project in WebStorm

-On the Welcome screen, you can do the following:
+From the Welcome to WebStorm dialog, you can do the following: